ibm-cloud-docs/watsonx-code-assistant/ansible-model-details.md

 {{site.data.keyword.attribute-definition-list}}

-# {{site.data.keyword.wcaal_full}} model details
+# {{site.data.keyword.wcaal_full_notm}} model details
 {: #ansible-model-details}

-{{site.data.keyword.wcaal_full}} base models are derived from the IBM Granite models and were trained on Ansible YAML data to improve their performance in Ansible tasks.
+{{site.data.keyword.wcaal_full_notm}} base models are derived from the [IBM Granite models](https://www.ibm.com/products/watsonx-ai/foundation-models){: external} and were trained on Ansible YAML data to improve their performance in Ansible tasks.

 The following sources were used for training the base model on Ansible code:

-* Ansible Galaxy (Ansible Collections)
+- Ansible Galaxy (Ansible Collections)
-* Ansible YAMLs form public repositories in:
+- Ansible YAMLs from public repositories in:
-* Gitlab
+   - Gitlab
-* Github
+   - GitHub

-The following sources were used for training the base model on English language:
+The following sources were used for training the base model on the English language:

-* Ansible Documentation
+- Ansible documentation
-* StackExchange
+- StackExchange
-* Wikipedia
+- Wikipedia
-* CommonCrawl
+- CommonCrawl